Data quality

-Astro Observe data quality helps users monitor Snowflake tables to ensure data accuracy, completeness, and integrity across your pipelines.
+Astro Observe data quality helps you monitor tables to ensure data accuracy, completeness, and integrity across your pipelines.
 It automatically tracks key metrics such as column null percentages, schema changes, and table row counts to detect anomalies or unexpected shifts in your data.

 1